-Mark Russo CEO of Treasure Investments Corporation Unveils the World's Largest Pure Silver Sculpture Ever Created
+MARK RUSSO CEO OF TREASURE INVESTMENTS CORPORATION UNVEILS THE WORLD'S LARGEST PURE SILVER SCULPTURE EVER CREATED

-Mark Russo along with Steve Forbes, CEO and Founder of Forbes Media LLC, and Michael Sheppard, unveiled Michelangelo's original pure silver Pietà as the world's largest pure silver casting on July 13th, 2022 in Las Vegas, Nevada
+Mark Russo along with Steve Forbes, CEO and Founder Forbes Media LLC, and Michael Sheppard, unveiled the world’s largest pure silver casting on July 13th, 2022

-/EIN News/ -- BATTLE GROUND, Wash., Sept.
-20, 2022 (GLOBE NEWSWIRE) -- Treasure Investments Corporation (TIC) has completed the grand endeavor of producing the single largest .999 pure silver sculpture ever created of the original Pietà by Michelangelo Buonarroti.
+BATTLE GROUND, WASHINGTON, UNITED STATES, September 20, 2022 /EINPresswire.com/ -- Treasure Investments Corporation (TIC) has completed the grand endeavor of producing the single largest .999 pure silver sculpture ever created of the original Pietà by Michelangelo Buonarroti.
 TIC has been given the exclusive rights to cast number 1 of 1 and only one ever to be created in pure silver.
 The exclusive rights to the posthumous original masterpiece are authenticated by Casa Buonarroti Museum and Foundation with the red waxes poured from the original mold at the historic Fonderia Artistica Ferdinando Marinelli in Florence, Italy.
-The Marinelli Foundry was given access to the Vatican prior to World War II when Pope Pius XI summoned Marinelli Sr. with concern over looming war and the possibility of theft or damage of the Vatican's priceless art collections.
+The Marinelli Foundry, was given access to the Vatican prior to World War II when Pope Pius XI summoned Marinelli Sr. with concern over looming war and the possibility of theft or damage of the Vatican’s priceless art collections.
 Marinelli Foundry, specifically Ferdinando Marinelli Sr, was given the honor of creating master molds of plaster, right from the original marble sculptures, one of which is entitled the Pietà created by Michelangelo in 1499.

-"We believe the Pietà in pure silver, as a one-of-one original and the largest pure silver sculpture ever created with empirical provenance to support the piece, could exceed 100 million USD," said Mark Russo, CEO & Founder of Treasure Investments Corp.

 It is from this original master mold that Marinelli poured a flawless red wax which was inspected and examined by Casa Buonarroti for TIC and found to be perfectly compliant with Michelangelo’s original.
 In a letter written to TIC from the Foundation of Casa Buonarroti, Dr. Alessandro Cecchi, the Director of the museum and the highest authority of authentication for the Foundation of Michelangelo, affixed its coat of arms and the Lily of Florence, authorizing Treasure Investments to produce one and only one silver posthumous original casting of the Pietà.